Campus Culture & Operations

 In 2016, Barnard completed a comprehensive assessment of our greenhouse gas emissions through Gotham 360.
 This assessment concluded that Scope 3 made up the largest portion of Barnard's emissions, meaning our trash, our commute, our purchases, and our air travel.
 To begin addressing our Scope 3 emissions, in 2018 we redesigned our waste collection system so that signage was clearer and the appropriate waste was being diverted from the landfill.
 This also included a switch to single stream recycling, as well as the implementation of organics collection in academic buildings and offices.
 We are currently piloting organics collection in the residence halls.

 In order to really tackle Scope 3 emissions we can't just look at what we throw away, we also have to look at that stuff that comes into our campus, so we're exploring top-of-pipe solutions.
 This past spring, we hosted an interactive event, Women, Clothing, and Climate that included a used clothing sale, hands-on workshops on repair and reuse, and a student design challenge.
 The event explored the social and environmental impact of our clothing, and how circular economy solutions can help reverse that impact.
+This spring, we'll host Rebear: A Change of Clothing, on April 22nd in the Altschul Atrium.
 Every spring, we model these circular economies through our Give & Go Green collection in the dorms, and sale to incoming freshman in the fall.
 We are also exploring a carbon charge for other Scope 3 emissions such as air travel, as well as more sustainable options in our purchasing.

 Our outdoor green spaces play a crucial role in the way our community convenes and in our impact on the local environment.
 With the introduction of the Milstein Center, we have more green roof spaces, which increases outdoor space to relax, as well as provides environmental benefits for the building.
 In 2018, students collaborated with the Arthur Ross Greenhouse in order to construct the Barnard Community Garden, a small plotted garden within the Barnard quad.
 The community garden presents an opportunity for the community to involve itself in the management of green spaces on campus.
-Faculty will launch another community garden in Cathedral Gardens in the fall.
+Faculty have installed another community garden in Cathedral Gardens this fall.